Links on Android Authority may earn us a commission. Learn more.

 Sony Xperia 5 II: At a glance

-The Sony Xperia 5 II is Sony’s second take on a pint-sized flagship.
-The company revealed the original Xperia 5 in September 2019 and thus this sequel arrives right on time for the 2020 holiday shopping season.
+The Sony Xperia 5 II is Sony’s second take on a pint-sized flagship, with the first one being the original Xperia 5 that was launched in 2019.
 It’s a slim, average-sized phone that proffers to deliver all the power of a flagship in an easy-to-use piece of hardware.

 Is the Sony Xperia 5 II worth it?